microsoft/lisa/docs/write_test/write_case.md

 - Test suite metadata.
 A test suite is a set of test cases with similar test purposes or shared steps.
 Therefore, the metadata should explain why the test cases are bundled together.
 - Test case metadata.
-Each test case has its test purpose, and steps.
+Each test case has its test purpose and steps.
 Since metadata is used to generate specifications, the main steps of the test logic need to be recorded.
 If it is a regression test case, the bug should be quoted.
-Including the impact of failure is also good.
+It is also good to include the impact of failure.

 ### Code comments